rmagatti/auto-session/README.md

 - DirChangedPre (before the cwd actually changes):
   - Save the current session
-  - Clear all buffers `%bd!`.
+  - Clear all buffers `%bw!`.
 This guarantees buffers don't bleed to the next session.
   - Clear jumps.
 Also done so there is no bleeding between sessions.
   - Run the `pre_cwd_changed` hook